18 June 2024

 Lesson 5: Setting priorities based on risk

 Not every method is as important as the others.
 Risk assessments should be used by businesses to find systems that hold private data or are essential to running the business.
-To ensure these high-risk systems are as safe as possible, they should be given the most attention during vulnerability scanning, patching, and attack testing.
+To make sure these high-risk systems are as safe as possible, they should be given the most attention during vulnerability scanning, patching, and attack testing.
 This sorting of priorities helps groups make the best use of their resources and concentrate on the areas that could have the biggest effect.

 Lesson 6: Penetration Testing: Acting Like an Attacker